Australasian Barbecue Alliance Rules

-- If using ice to keep meats cold, ice must be on top and fully covering the meat at all times.
+- If using ice to keep meats cold, ice should be on top and fully covering the meat at all times.

-- All raw food must be wrapped, covered or placed in sealed washable containers whilst being transported and held at the event prior to cooking.
+- All raw food should be wrapped, covered or placed in sealed washable containers whilst being transported and held at the event prior to cooking.

-- Thermometers must be available and used to monitor food temperature at any/all times.
+- Thermometers should be available and used to monitor food temperature at any/all times.

-- When handling and preparing foods, gloves must be worn or hands must be regularly washed to limit bacteria and other foreign objects entering the food/cooking process.
+- When handling and preparing foods, gloves should be worn or hands must be regularly washed to limit bacteria and other foreign objects entering the food/cooking process.

 - Safe holding temperatures for hot foods are above 70 degrees Celsius, noting that foods stored at between 5 and 60 degrees Celsius are far more susceptible to bacteria growth and harm to humans.